nixworks/public/news/2010/02/21/index.md

 ##### Japan
 ### [Japanese Foreign Minister Katsuya Okada dismisses Australia's threat to take the country to the International Court of Justice over Japan's whaling in the Antarctic. ](/news/2010/02/21/japanese-foreign-minister-katsuya-okada-dismisses-australia-s-threat-to-take-the-country-to-the-international-court-of-justice-over-japan-s.md)
-_Context: Katsuya Okada, Antarctic, whaling, International Court of Justice, Foreign Minister, Australia, Japan_
+_Context: Japan, Antarctic, Australia, whaling, International Court of Justice, Katsuya Okada, Foreign Minister_

 ##### Prime Minister
 ### [Prime Minister of the Netherlands Jan Peter Balkenende says the country will begin pulling out of Afghanistan in August and be gone by the end of the year following the collapse of Balkenende-4 over the issue. ](/news/2010/02/21/prime-minister-of-the-netherlands-jan-peter-balkenende-says-the-country-will-begin-pulling-out-of-afghanistan-in-august-and-be-gone-by-the-e.md)